Our Charity Registration Service, available to member groups, is designed to make the process of registering as a

 “The service you offer is quite simply fantastic.
 Any member making application for charitable status would be crazy not to use your experience.
 The hours that can be spent trying to get wording correct and meet requirements that are not always transparent, can be avoided and the process is so much quicker." - Ken Scott, Energize Community Choir

-If you are using our model constitution and want to use our charity registration service contact us now.
+If you want to use our charity registration service contact us now.

 If you are still unsure if you need to register and how it all works see the FAQs below.